 To begin dividing your property, the court must first determine marital and nonmarital assets.
 Nonmartial assets are generally anything you owned prior to your marriage, inheritances, or gifts.
 You will each retain your own nonmarital property.

 The court will then look at marital assets and debts to begin the process.
 In general, the court will try to equally divide the assets and debts.

 Influencing the division

 There are factors the court will look at that may influence the division.
 It will consider the things during your marriage that may have influenced your contributions to obtaining and sustaining the assets and debts.
-These include your careers, care of your children and support of each other to obtain education or training for a job.
+These include your careers, care of your children, and support of each other to obtain education or training for a job.

 The court also looks at your desires to keep the assets.
 For example, the person who will have majority custody of the children may wish to retain the family home so that the children do not have to move.
-The court considers your financial situations after the divorce as well.
+The court considers your financial situation after the divorce as well.

 To finish things up, the court will look over the debts and divide them in a similar manner to which it divides the assets, considering also who holds the main responsibility for the debt if anyone.